Group of students

 Fall Semester (15 hours)

-• SW 530 Advanced Generalist Practice II: Psychopathology & Assessment*
+• SW 530 Advanced Generalist Practice II: Psychopathology & Differential Diagnosis*

-• SW 531 Advanced Generalist Practice III: Mental Health Across the Lifespan*
+• SW 531 Advanced Generalist Practice III: Mental Health Intervention Across the Lifespan*

 • SW 584 Social Work Leadership and Management